How to manage Emacs packages effectively

 ;; List of VISIBLE packages from melpa-unstable (http://melpa.org) ;; Feel free to add more packages! (defvar melpa-include-packages '(bbdb color-theme company-c-headers) "Don't install any mELPA packages except these packages") (defvar package-filter-function nil "Optional predicate function used to internally filter packages used by package.el.
 The function is called with the arguments PACKAGE VERSION ARCHIVE, where PACKAGE is a symbol, VERSION is a vector as produced by `version-to-list', and ARCHIVE is the string name of the package archive.") ;; Don't take MELPA versions of certain packages (setq package-filter-function (lambda (package version archive) (or (not (string-equal archive "melpa")) ;; install package in whitelist (memq package melpa-include-packages) ;; use all color themes (string-match (format "%s" package) "-theme")))) (defadvice package--add-to-archive-contents (around filter-packages (package archive) activate) "Add filtering of available packages using `package-filter-function', if non-nil." (when (or (null package-filter-function) (funcall package-filter-function (car package) (funcall (if (fboundp 'package-desc-version) 'package--ac-desc-version 'package-desc-vers) (cdr package)) archive)) ad-do-it))

-You can combine my techniques to solve any package problem.
+You can combine above techniques to solve any package issue.

 For example, package A is dependent on package B. Both A and B have two versions, 1.0 and 2.0: